tgulu/Green-House-Projects/README.md

 ### Home Page

-- Introduction to Greenhouse Projects, featuring its mission and an overview of the platform.
+- Introduction to Greenhouse Project, featuring its mission and an overview of the platform.
 - Showcase of featured artists and events.

 ### Events